usdot-fhwa-stol/carma-utils/sensorlib/doc/CarlaCDASimAPI.md

      |      :param sensor_id: The ID of the sensor.
      |      :param sensor_position: Sensor position in CARLA world coordinates.
      |      :param sensor_rotation: Sensor rotation in degrees.
-     |      :param parent_actor_id: ID of the parent actor to which the sensor is attached (optional).
+     |      :param parent_id: The parent actor ID to which the sensor is attached (optional).
      |      :return: A registered SimulatedSensor.
      |
      |  get_detected_objects(self, infrastructure_id, sensor_id)